knqyf263/gh-worktree/README.md

 - 🗑️ **Clean removal** - Remove worktrees and associated branches in one command
 - 📋 **List all worktrees** - See all your PR and branch worktrees at a glance
 - 🎯 **Interactive selection** - Use arrow keys and filtering to select from all worktrees
+- ⚙️ **Post-creation setup** - Automatically copy files and run commands in new worktrees

 ## Installation